 You can take advantage of your paring knife for releasing some cakes such as cheese cake.
-After baking, let the cheesecake cool for 5 minutes, then slide the paring knife between your non-stick cake pan and the cheese cake once it has completely cooled down.
+Slide the paring knife between your non-stick cake pan and the cheese cake once it has completely cooled down.
 Twist slightly, and the cake will separate from the pan.

 Let the cheesecakes cool until they are hot enough, cover them with plastic wrap, and then refrigerate them to harden.
 When the cake is opened, the wall of the spring-shaped bakeware easily pops out.

 Most hot dogs are wrapped in a thin skin with all the ingredients sandwiched in it.
 However, they can cause problems when cooking, mainly if you divide the hot dog into smaller pieces.

 Use a paring knife to gently draw a vertical line along one side of the sausage-not long enough to cut deep, but long enough to cut through the skin.
 When finished, clean it up again and discard it.

 What’s more, with meats like chicken, fish, or salami, a paring knife is a great tool for cutting them into smaller pieces, especially when there’s no decent poultry shear at hand.
 A paring knife’s sharp and thin edge with the perfect length can easily do the job of cutting through meat.

 There are two positions that you can use a paring knife:

 Use It With A Cutting Board:

 Use blades with longer blades, which look like chef’s knives with a cutting board.
 It’s heavier and more durable, so it’s best to use it with a cutting board.